Frontier Conference: Member schools

-The Frontier Conference has 5 full members with football, 1 full member without football, and 3 football-only affiliate members.
-University of Providence does not field a football team.
-College of Idaho, Eastern Oregon and Southern Oregon are the football-only affiliates.
+The Frontier Conference has 12 full members with football, 3 full members without football, and 5 football-only affiliate members.
+Bellevue, Bismarck State, and the University of Providence do not field football teams.
+Arizona Christian, College of Idaho, Eastern Oregon, Simpson, and Southern Oregon are the football-only affiliates.

 Current members

-The Frontier currently has six full members, half are private schools:
+The Frontier currently has twelve full members, four are private schools: